Have the confidence to pick up a cup

 pick up a cup branding

-The Pick Up a Cup Scheme was created by Dudley Council to support families in transitioning their child to a free flow cup, once their infant is 6 months old and over.
+Dudley Council’s Pick Up A Cup Scheme was created by Dudley Council to support families in transitioning their child to a free flow cup, once their infant is 6 months old and over.
+Free-flow cups are drinking cups for infants, without a valve, that can be used when a child is 6 months old and above.

 For some parents and caregivers, transitioning to using a free-flow cup can feel overwhelming and worrying.
 This information aims to support parents and caregivers by offering both information on the importance using a free-flow cup and top tips to make this transition as smooth as possible.